MichaelHinrichs/awesome-gitea/README.md

 ### Open Registration

-* [Blender Projects](https://projects.blender.org) - Hosts more than just the offical Blender sources, bug and patch tracker, and more.
+* [Blender Projects](https://projects.blender.org) - Hosts the offical Blender sources, bug and patch tracker, and more.
 * [Codeberg](https://codeberg.org/Codeberg) - Non-Profit Collaboration Community for Free and Open Source Projects (formerly known under its working title teahub.io).
 * [Disroot](https://git.disroot.org/) - Aims to change the way people are used to interact on the web.
 * [GitShuiShan](http://gitea.shuishan.net.cn/) - A Git platform for education